MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-msi.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This policy setting prevents users from searching for installation files when they add features or components to an installed program.

 If you enable this policy setting, the Browse button beside the "Use feature from" list in the Windows Installer dialog box is disabled.
 As a result, users must select an installation file source from the "Use features from" list that the system administrator configures.